 George School promotes long-term health and physical fitness by requiring students to participate in competitive sports and in physical education classes.
 Sports and physical education can help students forge lifelong friendships.
 They teach many life lessons that shape students during their George School experience and for years to come.
 In most cases, a student must take at least one term of PE each year.

-George School offers a variety of visual and performing arts classes, including ceramics, dance, music, painting and drawing, photography, stagecraft, theater, videography, and woodworking.
+George School offers a variety of visual and performing arts classes, including ceramics, dance, music, painting and drawing, photography, design and production, theater, film production, and woodworking and design.
 Classes are offered through different levels and include Advanced Placement and International Baccalaureate arts classes.

 George School’s campus is 240 acres of open lawns and beautiful woods.
 Facilities include academic buildings, dormitories, a solar-powered greenhouse, two athletic facilities including an eight-lane pool, ten playing fields, ten outdoor tennis courts, stables and two riding rings, as well as a Student Health and Wellness Center, bookstore, post office, and snack bar.